awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-health-checks.md

 **Note**
 If the size of an Auto Scaling group is small enough that the resulting value of 10 percent is less than one, Amazon EC2 Auto Scaling replaces the unhealthy instances one at a time instead\.
 This might result in some downtime for the group\.
-Also, if all instances in an Auto Scaling group are reported as unhealthy by Elastic Load Balancing health checks and the load balancer is in the `InService` state, Amazon EC2 Auto Scaling might mark fewer instances unhealthy at a time\.
+Also, if all instances in an Auto Scaling group are reported unhealthy by Elastic Load Balancing health checks and the load balancer is in the `InService` state, Amazon EC2 Auto Scaling might mark fewer instances unhealthy at a time\.
 This can result in much fewer instances replaced at a time than the 10 percent applied in other scenarios\.
-This provides you time to address the problem without Amazon EC2 Auto Scaling automatically terminating the entire group\.
+This provides you time to fix the problem without Amazon EC2 Auto Scaling automatically terminating the entire group\.

 ## Health check considerations<a name="health-check-considerations"></a>

 This section contains considerations for Amazon EC2 Auto Scaling health checks\.
 + If you need something to happen on the instance that is terminating, or on the instance that is starting up, you can use lifecycle hooks\.
 These hooks let you perform a custom action as Amazon EC2 Auto Scaling launches or terminates instances\.
 For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.
 + Amazon EC2 Auto Scaling does not provide a way of removing the Amazon EC2 status checks and scheduled events from its health checks\.
 If you do not want instances to be replaced, we recommend that you suspend the `ReplaceUnhealthy` and `HealthCheck` process for individual Auto Scaling groups\.
 For more information, see [Suspend and resume a process for an Auto Scaling group](as-suspend-resume-processes.md)\.
-+ To manually set an unhealthy instance's health status back to healthy, you can try to use the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command\.
++ To manually set an unhealthy instance's health status back to `Healthy`, you can try to use the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command\.
 If you get an error, this is probably because the instance is already terminating\.
-Generally, setting an instance's health status back to healthy with the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command is only useful in cases where either the `ReplaceUnhealthy` process or the `Terminate` process is suspended\.
+Generally, setting an instance's health status back to `Healthy` with the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command is only useful in cases where either the `ReplaceUnhealthy` process or the `Terminate` process is suspended\.
 + Amazon EC2 Auto Scaling does not perform health checks on instances that are in the `Standby` state\.
 For more information, see [Temporarily remove instances from your Auto Scaling group](as-enter-exit-standby.md)\.
 + When your instance is terminated, any associated Elastic IP addresses are disassociated and are not automatically associated with the new instance\.
 You must manually associate the Elastic IP addresses with the new instance, or do it automatically with a lifecycle hook\-based solution\.
 For more information, see [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Similarly, when your instance is terminated, its attached EBS volumes are detached \(or deleted depending on the volume's `DeleteOnTermination` attribute\)\.
 You must manually attach these EBS volumes to the new instance, or do it automatically with a lifecycle hook\-based solution\.
 For more information, see [Attach an Amazon EBS volume to an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) in the *Amazon EC2 User Guide for Linux Instances*\.